hnryjmes/100-days-of-code/README.md

 1. DAY 61.
 Adding bootstrap, some CSS, navbar etc. Still working using agile methodology, ticking off things on our waffle.io board.
 Starting to look a tiny bit like a real app... #100DaysOfCode

+1. DAY 62.
+Not quite at banging head against wall phase, but getting there... trying to understand routes and controllers in Ruby on Rails and failing.
+I think we need to take a break and do some reading until we understand it more... #100DaysOfCode

 1.